Brahma6303/calculator-cli-app/README.md

-- To exit, select option 5 when prompted.
+- To exit, select option 5